electricimp/BlinkUpSDK-iOS/README.md

 ---

-The BlinkUp SDK is copyright &copy; 2023, Twilio, Inc.
+The BlinkUp SDK is copyright &copy; 2023, KORE Wireless.